RichardDenton/apod-desktop/README.md

 The script has so far been tested on Linux Mint 18 with a Cinnamon desktop.

+This script requires BeautifulSoup and lxml to run.

 ###Still to do###
 * ~~Improve the method of locating the image URL - possibly using BeautifulSoup~~
 * ~~Implement error checking so the script terminates if there are problems obataining the image~~